Cooking Articles Edible Flowers Herbs, Spices and Seasoning Hints & Tips Vegan Recipes

-Clip and discard bitter white bases from the rose petals; rinse petals thoroughly and Pat dry
+Clip and discard bitter white bases from the rose petals; rinse petals thoroughly and pat dry

 In a small saucepan over medium-high heat, place the prepared rose petals.
 Cover with water and bring just to a simmer; let simmer for approximately 5 minutes, or until the petals become discolored (darkened).

 Remove from heat and strain the hot rose petal liquid into teacups.
 Add honey or sugar to taste.